 The design process took four years: 1999-2003.
 In 2004, construction began.
 August 29, 2005 Hurricane Katrina heavily damaged or destroyed the buildings which were 18 months from completion.

-Rebuilding began in 2008 and Phase I of the campus opened November 2010.
-Three of the five Gehry designed buildings and two historical structures opened to the public including:
+Rebuilding began in 2008 and NOW FOUR of the five Gehry designed buildings and two historical structures ARE OPEN to the public including:

 Mississippi Sound Welcome Center

 Gallery of African American Art